semji/mockservr/docs/http_mocking.rst

 When Mockservr matches an incoming HTTP request to a Request defined in an endpoint, it will send back a HTTP response.
 The definition of this response lies into the `http.response` object.

-It is possible to define several Responses for an endpoint and the way Mockservr should pick the right Response from the incoming HTTP request.
+It is possible to define several Responses for an endpoint and the way Mockservr should pick one of Responses from the incoming HTTP request.

 Response Definition